- RTA service facts

 - Downtown Trolley service.
 To connect major Downtown venues with each other, and with the Tower City Station, the B-Line and E-Line Downtown Trolleys began weekday operation in 2006.
 Sponsor revenue allowed the fares to be Free with a Smile.
-In 2012, grant funding and private sponsorships allowed this popular service to be extended to evenings (C-Line) and weekends, and to connect various Municipal parking lots with office buildings that lack affordable parking (NineTwelve Trolley).
+In 2012, grant funding and private sponsorships allowed this popular service to be extended to evenings (C-Line) and weekends, and the NineTwelve trolley service began to connect various Municipal parking lots with office buildings that lack affordable parking (NineTwelve Trolley).
 Daily ridership has grown from 800 to more than 6,000.

 - Paratransit services.
-Designed specifically to meet the needs of the disabled customers who are unable to use regular RTA buses and trains, Paratransit provides door-to-door service, with 80 vehicles owned and operated by RTA, as well as an additional 80 vehicles operated by private subcontractors.
+Designed specifically to meet the needs of the disabled customers who are unable to use regular RTA buses and trains, Paratransit provides door-to-door service, with 80 vehicles owned and operated by RTA, as well as an additional 80 vehicles operated by three private subcontractors.
 Users must pre-register and pre-qualify.
 Reservations are taken by phone, e-mail or on-line from 1-7 days in advance.

 RTA has a 2017 General Fund budget of expenditures of $312 million, with $268 million spent on direct operating expenses and about $44 million in transfers to Capital Improvement, Insurance, Pensions and Bond Retirement and the Reserve Fund.
 There is also an extensive annual capital program, with about $64 million in expenditures.

 RTA’s dedicated one percent Sales and Use Tax from Cuyahoga County has historically provided 70 percent of revenue.
 In 2016, the sales tax generated $219 million.
 From 1992-2001, sales tax increased by 5 percent per year.
 The general economic slowdown caused by events on Sept.
 11, 2001, reduced that growth to 1 percent per year from 2002-2008, causing significant financial strain on budgets.

 The 2008-009 recession caused sales tax to further drop by 11 percent, or $19 million.
 This resulted in significant reductions in service and increases in fares.
 Since 2010, that trend has been reversed, and sales tax has grown approximately 4-6 percent every year.

 Historically, transit fares account for around 20 percent of RTA’s operating costs.
 In the 2017 budget, fares account for $51 million, or 16 percent of all revenue.